mamorum/poml/doc/user-guide.md

 {{#model4}}
 ```

-'Config Section' ends at a delimiter `---`, and then 'Layout Section' starts.
 The delimiter needs new lines on its front and behind.

 ### Config Section